JereKuusela/valheim-structure_tweaks/publish/README.md

 - `wear=[broken/damaged/healthy]`: Overrides the wear health.

 For other changes you need mods like [Infinity Hammer](https://valheim.thunderstore.io/package/JereKuusela/Infinity_Hammer/) or [World Edit Commands](https://valheim.thunderstore.io/package/JereKuusela/World_Edit_Commands/).

-# Config

-- All objects can be scaled : Scaling works for every object.
-- Ignore damage when infinite health: amage is fully ignored for objects with infinite health.
-- Protect pieces with infinite health: Pieces with infinite health can't be deconstructed (except by the creator).
-- Max support with infinite health: Pieces with infinite health have max structure support.
-- No enemy targeting when no creator: Enemies won't target neutral structure.
-- No spawn point suppression: Spawn points can't be suppressed with player base (excludes normally respawning).
-- Override collision : Collision can be overridden (requires reloading the area).
-- Override effects : New area effects can be added.
-- Override falling : Object fall behavior can be overridden.
-- Override growth : Growth visual can be overridden.
-- Override interact : Interactability can be overridden.
-- Override pickables : Pickable drops, respawn and amount can be overridden.
-- Override portal restrictions : Teleporting with restricted items can be overridden.
-- Override rendering : Rendering can be overridden (requires reloading the area).
-- Override spawn points : Spawn point creature, respawn time, health and stars can be overridden.
-- Override wear : Wear visual can be overridden.
-- Command growth : Allow players to override growth for their own plants.
-- Command wear : Allow players to override wear for their own structures.

 # Changelog